littledan/import-map-feature-tests/README.md

 This can be used for nested properties (separated by `.`), and properties of globals as well.

 The semantics of this are a bit complicated to define (since it should cover both JS-style specs and WebIDL), but it's meant to roughly correspond to, "Would this chain of property accesses exist when run in a new environment?".
+No JavaScript is run when this test happens--it is simply checking whether the name is present in a listing that could be pre-computed and sent to another process.

 ### Options bag entries